 After a quick battle the dwarf was slain, and local folk held an fheis or céilí to celebrate their new liberation, pouring out mead upon the mound where Abhartach was buried in a standing position, as was their custom.
 Sated they slept, little knowing the wrath they had unwittingly unleashed upon themselves!

 For Abhartach's masters in the otherworld were not content to let him lie, nor was he done with his vengeance-taking, as the very next night the tribes heard a fearsome battering at their doors, which they opened to reveal none other than the dwarf himself, made more horrible yet by his sojourn through the veil!

-And a new terror began, the nights of blood, when the dwarf would rend his way back from where he lay with iron claws and take not cattle or young women but instead demand blood, and blood he got.
+A new terror began, the red nights, when the dwarf would rend his way back from where he lay with iron claws and take not cattle or young women but instead demand blood, and blood he got!
 Again the people called out and again Cathrain returned and slew him, burying him in the same spot, to no avail.

 So Cathrain returned and taking a sword made of yew he pierced the dwarf through, burying him again in the same place but this time upside-down, covering the tomb with a large stone and surrounding it then with thorns.
 And so was Abhartach caught beneath the earth where he lies to this day.

 But the story doesn't end there, oh no indeed, for to the locals in the area Abhartach’s grave is now known as Slaghtaverty Dolmen.
 In shape it is a large rock and two smaller rocks under a hawthorn tree.
 Back in 1997, attempts were made to clear the land but workmen who tried to cut down the thorn tree arching across Abhartach’s grave allegedly had their chainsaw malfunction three times.
 While attempting to lift the great stone, a steel chain snapped, cutting the hand of one of the labourers, and ominously, allowing blood to soak into the ground.